 Done (L 742) ------------------------- Reviewer 1 report: Review of Kaitov et al 2024/2025 The authors have an impressive dataset that yields insights into the niches of Mytilus trossulus and Mytils edulis.
 While the data and analysis should be published, I feel the manuscript still needs some revision to present the results in a way that is more coherent and approachable to the reader.
 Line 45 – “stand behind” is an unusual phrase.
 Recommend they replace it.

-We replaced the sentence.
-Now:
+We replaced the this phrase.
+The sentence now reads:

 “Sympatry usually arises as a result of cryptic invasions (Morais & Reichard 2017).”
 (L. 46) Line 60 - Recommend adding “of “ to “Both of these species..